How to build an OpenEnergyMonitor system

 See the links on the right for application specific guides.

 This guide the steps to set up a basic system, you will need a base station and at least one sensor node to get it up and running, read through the steps first to work out what hardware you will need for what you want to do.

 1) Choose and setup your base station

 It's best to start by setting up the base-station so that you are ready to receive data from any sensor nodes as they are added.

 The current recommended base-station is either a Raspberry Pi with an RFM12Pi wireless adapter board or NanodeRF (Arduino + Ethernet clone).
 Both are sold in the OpenEnergyMonitor shop.
 This guide covers the Raspberry Pi

-The Raspberry Pi can either log the data locally to a connected hard drive and display the data locally (accessing it as you access your home router) or it can be configured to forward the data to a remote server such as emoncms.org.
+The Raspberry Pi can either log the data locally and display the data locally (accessing it as you access your home router) or it can be configured to forward the data to a remote server such as emoncms.org.
 Other base-station options such as the NanodeRF post the data directly to an external remote sever as soon as the data is received from a sensor node.

 In addition to the Raspberry Pi you will need a small adapter board that enables the Pi to receive RF data from the wireless sensor nodes, this board is called the RFM12Pi.

-- Install the ready-to-go Raspberry Pi > emoncms.org gateway SD card which forwards data to emoncms.org (or your own remote or local server running emoncms).
-At present this is the easiest way to get going.
-However the next option, using a HDD connected to the Pi and running emoncms locally, does have several advantages.
+- Archive: Install the ready-to-go Raspberry Pi > emoncms.org gateway SD card which forwards data to emoncms.org (or your own remote or local server running emoncms)

 2) Choose what wireless nodes you would like to connect up: